Articles

 Third-Party Data

 Most third-party data is purchased through a DSP (demand side platform) or a DMP (data management platform) for advertising.
-There are also many third-party data marketplaces, including Acxiom, Nielsen, Google, and OnAudience.
+There are also many third-party data marketplaces, including Acxiom, Nielsen, and OnAudience.

 There are several reasons you might want to purchase third-party data: